HarshCasper/Rotten-Scripts/Python/Python_news_reader/Readme.md

 # -Python News Reader
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-This **Python** program fetches the news from Indain sources and speaks or reads the news with voice over feature.
+This **Python** program fetches the news from Indian sources and speaks or reads the news with voice over feature.
 A python script which will fetch news from **newsapi.org** and will speak that news with headlines and description.
 Reading news and articles sometimes may too time consuming and boring ,With the help of this python program you can listen to top news while working on your other work.

 ### -What is News API?
 News API is a simple HTTP REST API for searching and retrieving live articles from all over the web.
-Visit the newsapi.org for documentaion and your personal API key.
+Visit the newsapi.org for documentation and your personal API key.

 ## -Steps to run this script on your local machine: